Android Home Screen

 It's optimized for functionality rather than aesthetics, but anything I'm going to make has a pretty stripped-down aesthetic anyway.

-Made by me with Kustom Widget Makerarrow-up-right.
+Made by me with [Kustom Widget Maker](https://play.google.com/store/apps/details?id=org.kustom.widget).
 The font is Helvetica Bold.

 In order: